Shell1010/aqw-utils/README.md

 # AQW Utility Thing
+Utility application to run alongside AQW that tracks character stats, drop rates, gold/exp rates, and more.
 Will incorporate this repo [aqw-calc](https://github.com/Shell1010/aqw-calc) into this eventually.
-This will be basically utility program you run alongside AQW.
-Not necessarily the best code, as there's some bugs but generally should be usable ish.
-Still work in progress.
+WIP so buggy.

 ## Feature Roadmap
 - [x] Gathering skills/passives data